 - Gastrointestinal bleeding.

-This is often asymptomatic.
-However, the following are most common:
+Anaemia in pregnancy may be asymptomatic.
+However, the following symptoms are most common:

 - Normal MCV (76-96 fl) with low Hb is typical of pregnancy.

-Routine iron replacement is not recommended in the UK.
+Routine iron replacement in pregnancy is not recommended in the UK.

 - Women with unknown haemoglobinopathy status with a normocytic or microcytic anaemia, should start a trial of oral iron and haemoglobinopathy screening should be offered.